gazebosim/gz-test/tutorials/installation.md

 # Overview

-This tutorial describes how to install Ignition Test on Linux, Mac OS X and Windows via either a binary distribution or from source.
+This tutorial describes how to install Gazebo Test on Linux, Mac OS X and Windows via either a binary distribution or from source.

 [Install](#install)